avoidik/k8s-on-macos/README.md

 Run `setup.sh` to install helm charts.

-Run `clean.sh` to terminate all previously created VMs.
+Run `stop.sh` to stop all previously created VMs or run `clean.sh` to terminate them.